ukncsc/zero-trust-architecture/03-Know-the-health-of-your-users-devices-and-services.md

 Device health can be determined based on the state of security features on the platform.
 For example, is secure boot enabled?
 [Are the latest operating system updates installed](https://www.ncsc.gov.uk/collection/mobile-device-guidance/keeping-devices-and-software-up-to-date)?
 [Is virtualisation-based security](https://docs.microsoft.com/en-us/windows-hardware/design/device-experiences/oem-vbs) or [system integrity protection enabled](https://support.apple.com/en-us/HT204899)?

 Going further, determining the underlying state of a devices' firmware, boot process, endpoint security suite and operating system kernel are strong signals which help to the determination its overall health.
 Attestation is a way of achieving this, taking a snapshot of the state of a device with claims about different components of the hardware and operating system.
-Modern device security features can inform whether the device is compromised.
+The endpoint security suite can inform whether the device is compromised.
 This information can be used as a signal that can be used to determine access to a service or data.

 **Services**